CUCyber/presentations/analysis/network.md

 * A whole custom system from usernames to skins to capes to forum authentication is possible

-## What about the Minecraft multiplayer protocol?
+## What about multiplayer protocol?

 * Chunked world communication and clocked events based
 * Out of the scope of this presentation but easy enough as a fun exercise